artsy/artsy.github.io/_posts/2015-08-15-Cocoa-Architecture:-Router-Pattern.markdown

 }
 ```

-You can see that via the templates, curries and referential urls, that building a network client which traverses the API is possible.
+You can see that via the _links section, curies and self-referential urls, you can build network client which traverses the API without built-in implicit knowledge.

-It's a really exciting pattern, and as client developers we can work on improving standard API clients that work on all HAL APIs, instead of something specific to Artsy's API.
+It's a really exciting pattern, and as client developers, we can work on improving standard API clients that work on all HAL APIs.
+Instead of something specific to Artsy's API.
 A lot of the most interesting work in the Cocoa space has been done by Kyle Fuller with [Hyperdrive](https://cocoapods.org/pods/Hyperdrive).

 ### Wrap Up

 Given that we're not writing applications against the v2 API, yet.
 The Router pattern is working fine for us at Artsy.
 It can be a really nice way to abstract out a responsibility that may currently be sitting inside a very large API client that might be worth extracting out.

 Let us know what you think, send tweets to [@ArtsyOpenSource](https://twitter.com/ArtsyOpenSource) on twitter.
+Ps. it's pronounced "rooter".